CopernicaMarketingSoftware/Documentation/Mailerq/4.0/delivery-properties.md

 ````

-All properties of the "queues" object are optional.
+All properties of the `queues` object are optional.
 If you leave an option out,
 MailerQ will not use that queue.
 Thus, if you for example want to process only
-the errors for a certain e-mail, you can only set the "failure" queue.
+the errors for a certain e-mail, you can only set the `failure` queue.
 When the
 delivery succeeds, MailerQ will silently discard the mail, without adding it to
 any result queue.

-When the "queues" property is used, the queues mentioned in the global configuration
+When the `queues` property is used, the queues mentioned in the global configuration
 file are completely ignored.
 This is even so if you have not even specified all
 possible queues in the MIME header or JSON object.

 ## Setting custom message properties

 To have better control over your message queue, you can set additional properties
-that are included into RabbitMQ message, but will not be send to recipient.
+that are included into RabbitMQ message, but will not be sent to recipient.

-Those properties don't affect sent email at all, they are just for monitoring and debuging purpose.
+Those properties don't affect sent email at all, they are just for monitoring
+and debuging purposes.

 #### MIME header